hemanshanand/Movie-Genre-Prediction/readme.md

 ### Demo with Flask

 While outside the scope of my initial goal, I wanted a fun way of demonstrating my model to the public on demo day.
 I created a Flask app where a user can input text (a plot summary) and the model will predict the genres most associated with that input text.
-All of the demo code is include in this project, and is temporarily available to demo here: (deploy and add the website link here)
+All of the demo code is include in this project, and is temporarily available to demo here: https://movie-genre-pred.herokuapp.com/

 ### Next Steps